Vinyl Skirting Installation

 The backer cover snaps into the backer.
 That part is very easy.
 The hard part is going around corners and any other projection type changes.
 You should have plenty of extra material to work with and a little trial and error with the tin snips should get the corners cut and mitered correctly.

 Ordering vinyl skirting online is very easy.
 You will find everything you need at Mobile Home Parts.
-If you are looking for a contractor to install skirting for you we recommend Home Advisor to find a qualified contractor in your area.

 In the Mesa Arizona area give me a call.
 CR Shades - Dennis Gourley - Sales - 480-935-2848